How to Choose the Best Dash Cam

 GPS - While many of our personal electronics have GPS built-in, having this dash cam feature can be a literal lifesaver in the case of an accident.
 GPS records your location information, which is useful in identifying where an accident or other incident in a recording occurred.
 If your dash cam has emergency Mayday alerts (a feature included on all Cobra SC series smart dash cams), you can set up an emergency text message and email with your GPS location and a help message to be sent in the event of a severe collision with an unresponsive driver.

 Recording When the Car Is Not Moving - A more advanced feature that's usually only available in dash cams that are hardwired or plugged into an "always on" socket, some dash cams can be set up to help protect your vehicle even when you're not driving.
 Parking mode, or a similar feature, monitors your car for G sensor impacts, recording and saving video footage when a bump or collision is detected while you’re away from your vehicle.
-Please note that, in some countries, if a camera activates without you being in the car, it's considered a surveillance camera and may be illegal.

 As you can see, there are many considerations to take into account that make how to choose a dash cam a little more complicated than it might seem.
 When you take the time to really consider your needs, both in terms of safety and convenience, you're more likely to choose the best dash cam for your vehicle and driving habits.